Am0031/coding-challenge-transactions-list/readme.md

 On windows: before doing docker compose up build, edit file docker_run.sh to be on EOL conversion = Unix(LF)

 Convert WEI to ETH:
-num = number of WEI
+WEI = number of WEI
 base = 10^18
-result = number of ETH = num / base
+result = number of ETH = WEI / base
+ETH x base ==> WEI

+could go further by adding a way to populate my wallet address in sender input if I want